dccuchile/rivertext/docs/getting_started/about.md

 ## License

-IWEF is licensed under the BSD 3-Clause License.
+RiverText is licensed under the BSD 3-Clause License.

 Details of the license on this [link](https://github.com/dccuchile/rivertext/blob/main/LICENSE).